AfiaPass/afiapass-backend-service/README.md

 # 🚀 AfiaPass Backend Monorepo

-Welcome to the central backend repository for **AfiaPass**, the underlying transit permit and tax-routing infrastructure powering **Drive-Thru Afia**.
+Welcome to the central backend repository for **AfiaPass**, the underlying transit permit and tax-routing infrastructure powering **the future of last mile delivery**.

 This repository utilizes a **Maven Multi-Module Architecture**.
 This design enforces a strict separation of concerns by keeping our core blockchain cryptography completely isolated from our REST API and database layers.